 Stands, speakers, screen protectors, pens, and the accessories reviewed in part 1 such as cases and power chargers, are just a small portion of what is available today.

-My advice is to review what is on the market today, identify when you think will help you, spend a little time (not too much) reviewing the best sellers and those items with the best average ratings (check the number of reviews and focus on the 4 and 3 stars - too much propaganda or supplier sourced entries these days in the 5 start ratings), then take plunge; Buy and see for yourself.
+My take way advice from this computer tablet accessories part 2 article is to review what is on the market today, identify when you think will help you, spend a little time (not too much) reviewing the best sellers and those items with the best average ratings (check the number of reviews and focus on the 4 and 3 stars - too much propaganda or supplier sourced entries these days in the 5 start ratings), then take plunge; Buy and see for yourself.